 English Language Arts

-Quarter 1: Our first Module is Culture in Conflict (How do cultural beliefs and values guide people?)
+Module 1: Culture in Conflict (How do cultural beliefs and values guide people?)
+Writing focus: Informative

-Quarter 2: Word Play (How and why do writers play with words?)
+Module 2: Word Play (How and why do writers play with words?)
+Writing focus: Narrative

-Quarter 3: A War Between Us (How did the Civil War impact people?)
+Module 3: A War Between Us (How did the Civil War impact people?)
+Writing focus: Opinion

-Quarter 4: Breaking Barriers (How can sports influence people and society?)
+Module 4: Breaking Barriers (How can sports influence people and society?)
+Writing focus: Informative/Research